ariary/TheWordIsYours/README.md

 Now open the word document (on a windows machine please) and **bang**, see that it has discreetly exfiltrated the documents on your attacking machine.

-Now that we have what we want, proceed to password decryption on attacker machine (which is the cool part)
+Now that we have what we want, proceed to password decryption on attacker machine (which is the coolest part)

 *.. to do*